aevnum/aevnum/README.md

 Like JustDance… but with Unity, MediaPipe, OpenCV, and way more squats while debugging.

 ### 🖱️ Hackathon Registration Portal
-Simple, secure, and actually works without breaking at 3AM (tested in production at a real hackathon!)
+Simple, secure, and actually works without breaking at 3AM

 ---